shoui520/shoui520.github.io/docs/routine.md

 Nevertheless, I highly recommend you do them.

 - Finish the entirety of Yotsubato volume 1
-- Finish the Core deck
+- Finish the Kaishi 1.5k deck
 - Finish the RRTK450 deck
 - Do the [Kanji Phonetics](/kanjiphonetics) deck.
 - Finish Cure Dolly's grammar guide